ayrat555/ayrat555.github.io/_posts/2017-10-18-macros-are-evil.md

 ### Problems with the first approach.

-Soon issue with request for implementation of smart contract compilation and interaction was opened in the repository.
-The requested feature is more high level comparing to the original API methods and it used different combinations of them.
+Soon an issue with request for implementation of smart contract compilation and interaction was opened in the repository.
+The requested feature is more high level compared to the original API methods and it used different combinations of them.

-I decided to test this feature with mox library created by our lord and savior Jose Valim himself.
+I decided to test this feature with the mox library created by our lord and savior Jose Valim.
 As described in its readme, the mox library follows the principles outlined in ["Mocks and explicit contracts"](http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/), summarized below:

 - No ad-hoc mocks.
 You can only create mocks based on behaviours